Steering and manoeuvring

 Look: keep looking ahead and around you for possible dangers, such as other road users or pedestrians.

-For some manoeuvres, you’ll need to wheel your motorbike rather than riding it: make sure you practise doing this before you take your motorbike out on the road.
+For some manoeuvres, you’ll need to wheel your motorcycle rather than riding it: make sure you practise doing this before you take your motorcycle out on the road.

 You should be able to